redwards24/ADS-B-Data-Collector/README.md

      * Airlines - remove rows whose callsign does not belong to the selected airlines
    - If OpenSky is selected as a source, then filters can either be added to a query, which will be used to query OpenSky's database, or filters can be add to local processing, which means the filters will be applied using java methods
    - When querying OpenSky, you should at least have a Date and Time filter as well as a Boundary filter
+   - To move data, do not select any filters

 4. Start the process
    - If OpenSky is selected as a source, then you will be asked to enter your Trino/OpenSky username.
 After that you will be directed to the Trino login page.
 Once you have logged in and have been authenticated,